nonchalantroy/kod/guide/README.md

-Now some implementation details; There are some reference files `mindmeld` uses from the subproject `jlewi`; No need to copy anything back and forth, bcz `mindmeld` folder as-is already has a recently updated / working Lewi file copied from this subproject - so no copying is necessary.
-If you want to *regenerate* the lewi file though, everything required is in the `jlewi` subfolder.
+Now some implementation details; There are some reference files `mindmeld` uses from the subproject `jlewi`; No need to copy anything back and forth, bcz `mindmeld` folder as-is already has a recently updated / working Lewi file copied from this subproject.
+If you want to regenerate the lewi file however, all required files are under the `jlewi` subfolder.
 This is a Java project, see its README for further info.
-The calculation of Lewi numbers and "decans" data is the most beneficial part of this package, doing the same calculation by hand was extremely time consuming (the decan information required for the calculation is through the `SwissEph` package which we wrapped with the Java code found under `jlewi` directory, whose output is already under `data` folder).
+The calculation of Lewi numbers and "decans" is the most beneficial part of this package, doing the same calculation by hand was extremely time consuming (the decan information required for the calculation is through the `SwissEph` package which we wrapped with the Java code found under `jlewi`).

 ## Summary